Privacy and Cookies Policy

 - informing you about our products and services;

-- carrying out financial operations such as debt portfolio sales, books of business sales, securitisations, financing or refinancing of the BNP Paribas Group;
+- carrying out financial operations such as debt portfolio sales, books of business sales, securitisations, financing or refinancing of our Group companies;

-- organising contests and games, price competitions, lotteries or any other promotional operations;
+- organising contests and games, prize competitions, lotteries or any other promotional operations;

 - performing client satisfaction and opinion surveys;